sunpig/django-assets-build-example/readme.md

 ### Pseudo-production mode (nginx + uwsgi)

-When the VM is ready, this will transform the static assets, package up the code, and deploy it to a local pseudo-production environment (nginx + uswgi).
+When the VM is ready, this will transform the static assets, package up the code, and deploy it to a local pseudo-production environment based on nginx (web server) and uwsgi (app server).

 ```
 # Terminal 3: package and deploy